tguerin/newton/website/docs/presets.md

 </>
 <>
 <div>
-The relativistic version is not available yet, as it requires buoyancy to be implemented first.
+The physics-based version is not available yet, as it requires buoyancy to be implemented first.
 </div>
 </>
 </Configurations>